 This can make compliance even trickier for employers.
 A good rule of thumb: don’t assume that what applies to one business owner in one city exactly applies to you in yours.
 Look up the specific ordinances for your city and talk to other business owners in your area with an hourly workforce in a similar industry.
 If in doubt, consult an employment and labor law attorney who can help you get the specifics right.

 The complexity of new scheduling laws makes it difficult to update schedules on a whiteboard or share them by hand.
 To comply with the ins and outs of fair workweek laws, scheduling software can help business owners match their city’s fair workweek regulations with employee availability.

 You’ll also need a way to input mandatory rest periods, shift breaks, and keep track of employee overtime.
 Your employees will likely be required to access their schedules digitally and provide consent that they’ve received their schedules—all of which is hard to track with pen and paper.
-Many scheduling solutions allow employers to account for these restrictions automatically, saving employers from facing fines for missing a small detail.
+Many free scheduling solutions allow employers to account for these restrictions automatically, saving employers from facing fines for missing a small detail.

 It may require new worker accommodations

 Most business owners are familiar with worker accommodations, like meals, breaks, and scheduling limits for minors.
 But fair workweek laws come with a new set of requirements.
 Employees can no longer work “clopening” shifts—shifts that end and start within 10 hours of each other.
 Under some fair workweek laws, employees must take a rest period of nine hours between shifts.

 Employees also have the right to request changes to their schedules without being penalized for declining to work a shift they previously weren’t scheduled to.
 For example, in order to “call-in” employees, Oregon requires employers to have a volunteer “standby” list of employees willing to work shifts at the last moment, and have proof in writing that they’ve already agreed to do so.